CT SOP version 2.0

 The sponsor’s responsibilities shall be described in the quality system of the sponsor institution.
 Tasks are delegated according to SOP Roles and Responsibilities in clinical trials implemented in the institution.

-The sponsor may transfer any or all of the sponsor's trial-related duties and functions to a third-party vendor such as a Contract Research Organisation (CRO), but the ultimate responsibility for the quality and integrity of the trial data always resides with the sponsor.
-The sponsor should ensure oversight of any trial-related duties and functions carried out on its behalf.
+The sponsor may transfer some or all of sponsor's trial-related duties and functions to a third-party service provider such as a Contract Research Organisation (CRO), but ultimate responsibility for the quality and integrity of the trial data always remains with the sponsor.
+The sponsor should ensure oversight of trial-related duties and functions carried out on its behalf.
 Transfer of duties shall be specified in a written agreement.

 The CI is responsible for ensuring that the protocol is adequate, especially the risk-benefit information, and if necessary, modifying the protocol or stopping the trial.
 This involves an assessment of:

-Modifications that have substantial impact on the safety or rights of the subjects or on the reliability and robustness of the data generated in the clinical trial, will be submitted to the competent authorities and ethics committees.
+Modifications that have substantial impact on the safety or rights of the subjects or on the reliability and robustness of the data generated in the clinical trial, should be submitted to the competent authorities and/or ethics committees for approval.

-If new circumstances or information arise regarding a clinical trial or investigational medicinal product (IMP) that could influence subject safety (benefit-risk balance), the CI will immediately take appropriate urgent safety measures to prevent injury to the subjects, without awaiting prior authorisation.
+If new circumstances or information arise regarding a clinical trial or investigational medicinal product (IMP) that could influence subject safety (risk-benefit balance), the CI will immediately take appropriate urgent safety measures to prevent injury to the participants, without awaiting prior authorisation.
 For multicentre trials, this is done in collaboration with the principal investigators (PIs).
-The CI should ensure that the authorities are informed immediately through CTIS about any changes and implemented measures.
-Where unexpected events require a temporary halt of the clinical trial, the CI should apply for a substantial modification before restarting the clinical trial.
+The CI should ensure that the authorities are notified immediately through CTIS about any changes and implemented measures.
+Where unexpected events require a temporary halt of the clinical trial, the CI should apply for a substantial modification before restarting the clinical trial, ref.EU Reg 536/2014article 38.

-A modification to a trial can either be substantial or non-substantial.
-Non-substantial modifications (NSM) that are relevant for the supervision of the clinical trial by the authorities concerned should be entered into CTIS and are referred to as 81.9 NSM.
-The classification is described in the EU Q&A document, annex III.
+A modification to a trial can either be substantial (SM) or non-substantial (NSM).
+SM should always be submitted in CTIS for approval, whereas NSM should be implemented after revision of affected documents.
+Version date and number of revised documents must be be updated, and documents should be filed in the TMF/ISF.
+However, NSM that are relevant for the supervision of the clinical trial by the authorities concerned should be submitted in CTIS and are referred to as 81.9 NSM.
+Further clarifications and classification of SM, NSM and 81.9 NSM are described in the EU Q&A document, Annex III.

-In general terms, a substantial modification, is defined as a change to any aspect of a clinical trial which is likely to have a substantial impact on:
+In general terms, an SM is defined as a change to any aspect of a clinical trial which is likely to have a substantial impact on:

-The application documentation for substantial modifications is described in Annex II of EU Regulation 536/2014.
+The application documentation for SM is described in Annex II of EU Regulation 536/2014.

 There is no fee for applications in Norway for non-commercial sponsors.

-It is worth noting that a change of a principal investigator in a clinical trial site is considered a substantial modification.
+It is worth noting that a change in principal investigator at a clinical trial site is considered an SM.

-Please refer to Application Process, Approvals - SOP1.9.a, sections Application and Responses to RFIs, for guidance on how to complete the application and respond to RFIs.
+Please refer to the SOP Application Process, Approvals, section Application Process → Responses to RFIs, for guidance on how to complete the application and respond to RFIs.

-The EMA template SM modification description and SM Cover letter should be used.
+The EMA Modification description - Template and Cover letter SM - Template should be used.

 If a revised document is to be submitted, a clean version should be uploaded in CTIS using the “update” function for the applicable document.
 The track change version of the document should be uploaded in the same way over the previous track change document if available.
 If only a clean document has been submitted earlier, the document with tracked changes should be added to the clean document using the “add” function.